csutton6/covid-transit/README.md

-# COVID Transit Ridership
+# COVID-19 Transit Ridership Patterns
 ## Caleb Sutton | MUSA 550

-I created a single-page blog to explore transit ridership during the Covid-19 pandemic.
+I created a single-page blog to explore transit ridership during the COVID-19 pandemic.
 I did a clustering analysis because I wanted to understand which agencies have fared similarly in regards to ridership.
 The blog itself is very detailed in regards to my methods and conclusions, so I'll provide a simple overview here.

 ## Steps